bmanubay/bmanubay.github.io/_posts/_2019-09-28-an-in-depth-look-at-bayesian-inference.md

 P = df["Press, psia"].values
 y = df["Rho, g/cm3"].values
 ~~~
-Now, we can set up the uninformative prior model in `emcee`.
+Now, we can set up the probability backend models in `emcee`.
 ~~~python
 # Define our probability models
 # We define our probability models as their natural log analogs for numerical robustness